spryker/spryker.github.io/docs/dg/dev/architecture/tutorial-architectural-walkthrough.md

 {% endinfo_block %}

 2. A `Communication` layer in the module is its entry point.
 Add it and check if your module responds:
-    1. Under `HelloSpryker`, create a new folder called `Communication`.
+    1. Create the `/src/Pyz/Zed/HelloSpryker/Communication` folder.
-    2. Inside the `Communication` folder, create a folder called `Controller`.
+    2. In the `Communication` folder, create a `Controller` folder.
     3. Create a new controller called `IndexController`.
 This controller has an action that returns only `HelloSpryker!`:

     ```php